benwaffle/the-vala-manual/en/overview.md

  * Exception handling
  * Type modules (Plugins)

 The only support that Vala applications require at runtime are the standard GLib and GObject libraries.
-It is possible to use any system library from Vala, provided that a VAPI file is written to describe its interface.
-Vala is distributed with VAPI descriptions for most of the GNOME libraries and lots of others as well.
+It is possible to use any system library from Vala, provided that there is a VAPI file available that describe its interface.
+Vala comes with VAPI descriptions for most of the GNOME platform and many others as well.

-Vala provides easy integration with DBus.
+Vala also provides easy integration with DBus.
 It automatically creates boiler plate code for exposing objects, dispatching methods and other tasks.